pali-english/pali-english.github.io/README.md

 it’s only settled by love:
 this is an ancient law.

+    Na hi verena verāni, sammantīdha kudācanaṁ:
+        Na: Not.
+        Hi: Indeed, for, because.
+        Verena: By hatred, by enmity.
+        Verāni: Hatreds, enmities.
+        Sammantī: Are settled, are appeased.
+        Idha: Here, in this (world).
+        Kudācanaṁ: At any time, ever.

+    Averena ca sammanti, esa dhammo sanantano:
+        Averena: By non-hatred, by love.
+        Ca: And.
+        Sammanti: Are settled, are appeased.
+        Esa: This.
+        Dhammo: Law, principle, norm.
+        Sanantano: Eternal, ancient.

 Pare ca na vijānanti,
 mayamettha yamāmase;
 Ye ca tattha vijānanti,